The Rules of Your Plan

 Notification to Plan of Emergency Hospital Admission: Many Plans have language that requires you to report an out-of-network hospital admission within 48 hours.

 How to Find the Rules of your Plan

-In today’s adversarial healthcare climate, the burden is often on the patient to know the rules of the Plan even when the details seem shrouded in secrecy.
+In sum, in today’s adversarial healthcare climate, the burden is often on the patient to know the rules of the Plan even when the details seem shrouded in secrecy.
 If you have questions, call customer service and be conscientious, persistent and keep good records.

 Please watch the video and consider “liking” it.
 We would also love to hear your comments.
-Thanks.